Skip to content

 Nefertiti

-Thutmose was an ancient Egyptian master sculptor who lived during Akhenaten’s reign and is even believed to have been the Pharaoh’s official sculptor.
-In December 1912, a team of German archaeologists led by Ludwig Borchardt were excavating the site of Amarna when they discovered what they identified as the workshop of Tuthmose and where they found the very bust of Nefertiti.
+Thutmose was an ancient Egyptian master sculptor who lived during Akhenaten’s reign and is believed to have been the Pharaoh’s official sculptor.
+In December 1912, a team of German archaeologists led by Ludwig Borchardt was excavating the site of Amarna when they discovered what they identified as the workshop of Tuthmose, where they found the bust of Nefertiti.

-Borchardt was so blown away by the beauty of the bust and how ridiculously well-preserved it was despite the fact that it had been hidden underground for over three millennia.
-He tried to put it into words, but eventually, he gave in and wrote in his diary, “Description is useless, must be seen”.
+Borchardt was blown away by the bust’s beauty and ridiculously well-preserved condition, even though it had been hidden underground for over three millennia.
+He tried to put it into words, but eventually, he gave in and wrote in his diary, “Description is useless; it must be seen.”

 The bust was made from a single piece of limestone and coated with stucco.
-It is 48 centimetres tall and weighs 20 kilograms, almost entirely intact except for some tiny parts of both ears that were damaged.
+It is 48 centimetres tall and weighs 20 kilograms.
+It is almost entirely intact except for some damaged, tiny parts of both ears.

-Ever since its discovery, the bust placed Nefertiti as a beauty icon, with its high cheekbones, long slender neck and beautiful eyes.
-Even the missing of the left-eye iris is charming—by the way, scholars believe this is not an artist’s mistake, but instead was an infection the Queen suffered and made her lose her left eye.
+Ever since its discovery, the bust has placed Nefertiti as a beauty icon, with its high cheekbones, long slender neck, and beautiful eyes.
+Even the missing left-eye iris is charming—by the way, scholars believe this is not an artist’s mistake but an infection the Queen suffered that caused her to lose her left eye.

 A year later, Borchardt succeeded in smuggling the bust outside of Egypt by concealing it with a layer of clay.
-The bust was moved among different places until it arrived at Berlin’s Neues Museum and was displayed to the public for the first time in 1924.
+The bust was moved around until it arrived at Berlin’s Neues Museum and was displayed to the public for the first time in 1924.

-During World War II, the museum had been partially destroyed and was not renovated until over 60 years later.
-In 2009, the Neues Museum was reopened, and the bust came into display once again.
-It was given the entire North Dome Room on the second floor of the museum, most probably to honour the Queen by allowing more and more visitors to get hypnotised by her enchanting bust for as long as they can stand.
+During World War II, the museum was partially destroyed and was not renovated until over 60 years later.
+In 2009, the Neues Museum was reopened, and the bust was displayed once again.
+It was given the entire North Dome Room on the second floor of the museum, most probably to honour the Queen by allowing more and more visitors to get hypnotised by her enchanting bust for as long as they could stand.

-Queen Nefertiti is indeed one of the most interesting characters in ancient Egypt who will forever charm the world with her striking beauty and the controversies that surround her life.
-Yet, other Queens, such as Hatshepsut, the first female Pharaoh, and Nefertari, for whom the most alluring tomb was built, also influenced the ordinary course of things in ancient Egypt and left a stupendous legacy that guaranteed they would live for eternity.
+Queen Nefertiti is indeed one of the most interesting characters in ancient Egypt.
+She will forever charm the world with her striking beauty and the controversies that surround her life.
+Yet other Queens, such as Hatshepsut, the first female Pharaoh, and Nefertari, for whom the most alluring tomb was built, also influenced the ordinary course of things in ancient Egypt and left a stupendous legacy that guaranteed they would live for eternity.

 Leave a comment